maniospas/Blombly/docs/setup.md

 ## VM code

-Compilation converts code to the intermediate representation of the **BLO**ck ase**MBLY** **V**irtual **M**achine (blomblyVM).
+The interpreter first compiles code to the intermediate representation of the **BLO**ck ase**MBLY** **V**irtual **M**achine (blomblyVM).
-This representation is stored in files with the `.bbvm` extension.
+Virtual machine instructions are stored in files with the *.bbvm* extension, which are self-contained by packing all dependencies inside.
-These are self-contained by packing all dependencies inside, and therefore can be shared with others to run directly.
+Share them with others to run directly.
-The following `main.bbvm` file is generated when you run the above snippet.
+The following *main.bbvm* file is generated from the previous snippet.

 ```java
 %("Hello world!") //main.bb line 1